Tier #1: I absolutely love these places. These three parks are the cream of the crop.

 Marlins Park in Miami (20): If you like wearing sunglasses, they will come in handy when you go watch the Marlins (even if the roof is closed on a hot summer day).
 If you don’t like wearing sunglasses, you should strongly consider bringing a pair with you if you’re going to a game.
 I don’t mind Marlins Park, but it’s definitely unique in a colorful way I’m not overly excited about.

-Rangers Ballpark in Arlington (21): You know there are many nice ball parks in the Majors when this one enters the rankings at 21.
+Globe Life Ballpark in Arlington (21): You know there are many nice ball parks in the Majors when this one enters the rankings at 21.
 It’s in a nice area and the park is nice, too.
 It’s just that some of these decent ball parks have to find a spot on the list.
+NOTE: The Rangers have moved into Globe Life Field but fans were not allowed until post-season.
+I will update these rankings once I have visited it either next fall or 2022.

 Comerica Park in Detroit (22): Any ball park that has a carousel in a premier area of the concourse isn’t going to rank high in my book.
 If the circus is your thing, you’ll love it.
 Sure, I am being too hard on Comerica because of this, but it’s my opinion.
 While most will have this much higher on their lists, with good justification, I do not.